rashmisagar/ctm-test/README.txt

 i was working on setting up different browsers to run the tests on which is further an enhancement

 *********************
 Further enhancements
 *********************
 Though there are a lot of tests possible to do while going through testing the journey, but I have developed tests for Elecricity only comparison using BDD.
-The further enhancement to be to get Page objects or mock objects into theframework but wasn't done due to time shortage.
+The further enhancement to be to get Page objects or mock objects into the tests but wasn't done due to time shortage.
-As a note, these tests could further be enhanced in a lot of different ways.